OpenSource-For-Freedom/Legion/README.md

 ## Why
 - I have dreamed of building my own malware scan tool.
 - I also wanted to learn "C" in a way to teach and allow facts to hold security at its highest.
-- I vow to help the UNIX world with our heart, mind and passions.
+- I vow to help the UNIX world with my heart, mind and passions.

 ## Where we are
 - first test was stable but failed on (6) lines.